 Equipment that is available to rent or purchase can run from small appliances like coffee makers or hand tools-to monster sized machinery capable of excavating huge sections of the earth.
 Often, the equipment needed can be utilized in either residential or commercial use.
 For instance, there are a small percentage of expert do-it-yourself homeowners who handle mammoth machinery with the same ease as using an electric toothbrush.

 The majority of DIY homeowners tend to lease equipment needed for a specific task.
-Companies tend to buy equipment that is used in the course of doing business but they also opt to lease as they deem necessary for several reasons.
+Companies tend to buy equipment that is used in the course of doing business for example truck financing for new trucks, but they also opt to lease as they deem necessary for several reasons.
+See our list of the top Farming equipment manufacturers in Canada.

 A few types of equipment used in residential and industrial applications: